AntonioFigueiredo/pSQLuniverse/README.md

 Celestial Bodies Database

-pSQL database created in the freeCodeCamp course 'Relational Database' Data in table entries was generated with the help of ChatGPT.
+pSQL database created in the freeCodeCamp course 'Relational Database' The mock data for the tables was generated with the assistance of ChatGPT.